NixonSchool/FocusX/README.md

 Install python.

-Copy this line and hit enter, it installs the dependencies.
+Copy this line and hit enter, it installs the dependencies. <br>
 _**pip install pynput comtypes pycaw ntplib tzlocal psutil pywin32**_

 Have a nice time!